Alternate Credit Options

 Telephone: 203.596.4615 Fax: 203.841.1152

-Prior Learning Assessment Portfolio Program – Non-Graduate Programs
+Prior Learning Assessment Portfolio Program – Undergraduate Programs

-As part of the Prior Learning Assessment Portfolio Program, Post University allows eligible, matriculated, undergraduate students to apply for college credit for life experiences and completion of select licensure examinations.
-Through submission of portfolios, students may earn a maximum of 45 credits towards a Bachelor’s degree or 15 credits towards an Associate’s degree.
+As part of the Prior Learning Assessment Portfolio Program, Post University allows eligible, matriculated undergraduate students to apply for college credit for life experiences and completion of select licensure examinations.
+Through submission of portfolios, students may earn a maximum of 30 credits towards a bachelor’s degree or 15 credits towards an associate degree.
 Information regarding policies and procedures is available from Academic Advising for Main Campus students or Academic Success Counselors for Accelerated Degree Program students.
+Students must have five (5) years of professional experience in a chosen field to enroll in the Prior Learning Assessment course.
 There are certain courses and subject areas that are not eligible for portfolio credit.
-Please consult the Office of the Registrar or Academic Advising to review any restrictions.
+Please consult the PLA Administrator or Academic Advising to review any restrictions.

 Prior Learning Assessment Credit – RN to BSN

-RN to BSN students will be awarded 30 credits as Prior Learning Assessment (PLA) credits in recognition of having completed a registered nurse program and passing the National Licensure Examination for Registered Nurses (NCLEX-RN).
+RN to BSN students will be awarded 60 credits as Prior Learning Assessment (PLA) credits in recognition of having completed a registered nurse program and passing the National Licensure Examination for Registered Nurses (NCLEX-RN).
 Verification of valid RN licensure will be required to receive PLA credit.
-Perspective students are advised that alternate credit options do not apply to the RN to BSN program.

 Policy on Accepting Portfolio, Life Experience, and Undergraduate Credit

-Post University graduate programs do not accept portfolio and/or life experience for credit.
+Post University certificate, doctoral, graduate, and non-degree seeking programs do not accept portfolio and/or life experience for credit.
 Undergraduate coursework will not be considered for graduate-level credit.

 Policy on Accepting Transfer Credit for Capstone Courses

-Post University graduate programs do not accept transfer credit or course substitutions for capstone courses.
+Post University undergraduate, certificate, graduate and doctoral programs do not accept transfer credit or course substitutions for capstone courses.